iconinteractive/icon-interactive-www/projects/icon-vr-training.md

   real-world hands-on training opportunities via immersive technology, all within a framework that allows the university to recoup large parts of capital outlay.</p>"
 solution_label: Solution
-solution: "<p>ICON is building a VR training platform whereby students involved in high stress procedures can practice and apply required knowledge and skills in a low stakes environment. <br><br>Organizations can speed up the learning process by creating virtual environments that are representative of actual workplaces without
+solution: <p>ICON is building a VR training platform whereby students involved in high stress procedures can practice and apply required knowledge and skills in a low stakes environment. <br><br>Organizations can speed up the learning process by creating virtual environments that are representative of actual workplaces without